 Fresh Atlantic salmon is my favorite fish.
 Not only is it easy to prepare and quick to cook, but it’s also a healthy option for dinner.

 Living in a New England state like New Hampshire, and having some of the freshest seafood available, I cook seafood often.
-Salmon has a meatier texture similar to swordfish and tuna and it pairs very well with a variety of flavors.
-Whether it is garlic, lemon/lime or maple it is easy to whip up a delicious salmon dish with just a few items that you have right in your own cupboard.
+Salmon has a meatier texture similar to swordfish and tuna, and it pairs very well with a variety of flavors.
+Whether it is garlic, lemon and lime or maple, it is easy to whip up a delicious salmon dish with just a few items that you have right in your own cupboard.

 This recipe was an experiment that turned out to be delicious and I am happy to share it.
-Leftover fish can easily be used by topping your favorite salad greens for a healthy and satisfying lunch.
+Leftover fish can easily be used by placing it over your favorite salad greens for a healthy and satisfying lunch.
 Yum!!